gr1ph/toy-vm-stack-lang/README.md

 Bad implementation of a very simple virtual machine for a stack language with fixed memory in Zig.
 Simply made to try out making a virtual machine for a language.
+I won't be adding any documentation for usage as I doubt anyone would like to use this but if you want to repurpose it or use it for yourself, go ahead.